-by a national accrediting body with demonstrated, valid, and reliable program high quality? standards of [] a.
-Yes, the state/territory has supports operating statewide or territory-wiccare centers and family child care homes.
-Describe the support efforts for all taccreditation that the state/territory provides to child care centers and family homes to achieve accreditation.
-Is accreditation available for programs servin toddlers, preschoolers and school-age children? types of child care
+Does the state/territory support child care providers in the voluntary pursuit of accreditation by a national accrediting body with demonstrated, valid, and reliable program standards of high quality?

+[] a.
+Yes, the state/territory has supports operating statewide or territory-wide for both child care centers and family child care homes.
+Describe the support efforts for all types of accreditation that the state/territory provides to child care centers and family child care homes to achieve accreditation.
+Is accreditation available for programs serving infants, toddlers, preschoolers and school-age children?